shuvoWBD/TIC-TAC-TOE-Game/README.md

 4.Win and Draw Detection:
 The program checks all possible winning combinations and correctly identifies:

-.
-X win
+✔ X win

-.
-O win
+✔ O win

-.
-Draw condition when the board is full.
+✔ Draw condition when the board is full.

 5.Scoreboard System
 A live scoreboard tracks:

-.
-Total wins for X
+✔ Total wins for X

-.
-Total wins for O
+✔ Total wins for O

-.
-Total draws:
+✔ Total draws:
    Scores persist across rounds until manually reset.

 6.Visual Feedback:

-.
-X and O are displayed in different colors for better clarity.
+✔ X and O are displayed in different colors for better clarity.

-.
-Message pop-ups announce game results immediately.
+✔ Message pop-ups announce game results immediately.

 7.Game and Score Controls:

-.
-Restart Game resets only the board.
+✔ Restart Game resets only the board.

-.
-Reset Score clears both the board and scoreboard.
+✔ Reset Score clears both the board and scoreboard.

-.
-Quit button safely closes the application.
+✔ Quit button safely closes the application.

-Technical Architecture:
+🛠️ Technical Architecture:

 1.Programming Language and Library:

-.
-Language: Python
+ ✔ Language: Python

-.
-GUI Framework: Tkinter
+ ✔ GUI Framework: Tkinter

 2.State Management:

-. xState and oState arrays track board positions
+ ✔ xState and oState arrays track board positions

-.
-Each index represents one cell of the grid
+ ✔ Each index represents one cell of the grid

-.
-Binary values are used to simplify win detection
+ ✔ Binary values are used to simplify win detection

 3. Game Logic Layer:

-.
-Predefined wins list stores all winning index combinations
+ ✔ Predefined wins list stores all winning index combinations

-. check_win() evaluates the current game state after every move
+ ✔ check_win() evaluates the current game state after every move

 4.Event-Driven Architecture:

-.Each button click triggers on_button_click()
+ ✔ Each button click triggers on_button_click()

-.Tkinter handles events without blocking the main loop
+ ✔ Tkinter handles events without blocking the main loop

 5.Separation of Responsibilities:

-.
-UI rendering handled by Tkinter widgets
+ ✔ UI rendering handled by Tkinter widgets

-.
-Game rules and scoring handled by dedicated functions
+ ✔ Game rules and scoring handled by dedicated functions

-.
-Control logic separated from display logic
+ ✔ Control logic separated from display logic

-6.Reset and Lifecycle Management
+6.Reset and Lifecycle Management:

-. reset_game() clears the board while keeping scores
+ ✔ reset_game() clears the board while keeping scores

 . reset_score() resets both board and scoreboard